Welcome. May all who enter as guests leave as friends.

 I am Mom.
 I am loved.
 I am a beautiful mess.

-I was in the midst of a storm, but the promise lay in the knowledge that all storms come to an end.
+The promise lay in the knowledge that all storms end.
 Life has moments of utter chaos, brokenness, helplessness and fear.
 There are boat-breaking gales that seem like they will never come to an end.

 And then there's Christ, standing in the midst of it all.
 A force to be reckoned with.
 The winds and the waves obey Him.
 The storm subsides.
 And there in the quiet, I know the blessing of His peace.